CRUKorg/rto-image-transform/README.md

 ## Basic idea

 This Ruby script is used to process to transform tissue micro-array (TMA) images for use in Cancer Research UK's Reverse The Odds game.
-It takes issues from a source folder, transforms them, writes them out to a target folder and creates a file of image metadata to describe the transformed images.
+It takes images from a source folder, transforms them, writes them out to a target folder and creates a file of image metadata to describe the transformed images.

 ## Image transformation